-The F6 Fetal & maternal Monitor (hereinafter called the monitor) is intended for non-invasive and invasive monitoring of fetus during antepartum examination, labor and delivery.
+The F9 fetal & maternal monitor is intended for monitoring physiological parameters of pregnant women during antepartum examination, labor and delivery.
 It is intended to be used only by trained and qualified personnel in antepartum examination rooms, labor and delivery rooms.
+It is not intended for use in intensive care units, operating rooms or for home use.